 - Figure 14.
-This chart illustrates the combined total quarterly referrals for inpatient restorations. - Outcomes: During the reporting period, the two hospitals saw a decrease in restoration referrals from the previous quarter.
-The 2017 quarters had significantly higher referrals for inpatient restoration than the 2016 quarter data. - Drivers: The decreasing restoration referral total this quarter is driven by a corresponding decrease in total evaluation orders (both jail-based and inpatient).
-The decrease in evaluation orders naturally leads to a decrease in patients being opined incompetent to stand trial which, in turn, results in a decrease in courts ordering competency restoration services.
+This chart illustrates the combined total quarterly referrals for inpatient restorations. - Outcomes: During the reporting period, the two hospitals saw a slight increase in restoration referrals from the previous quarter; right in line with the 2017 quarterly data, and significantly higher than the 2016 quarterly data. - Drivers: The overall trend of relatively flat restoration referral numbers seems to echo what has been seen throughout this report; that supply (bed capacity) has had a leveling effect on demand (referrals).